alephium/www/src/content/news/gate-io-ama-with-alephium-67b50d179d72/index.md

 **A: polto / Alephium**

 > _First of all we delivered the mainnet with all the functionality we promised in our WP.
-Also, please see the activity and the code quality on our github :_ <a href="https://github.com/alephium/" ><em>https://github.com/alephium/</em></a>_ , please feel free to contribute._
+Also, please see the activity and the code quality on our github :_ [https://github.com/alephium/](https://github.com/alephium/)_ , please feel free to contribute._

 ---